graezykev/dev-container/part-4.md

 One for serving the code and dev environment, we call it a **Remote Machine**.

 The other one is for developing, which can be much more lightweight, we call it a **Dev Machine**.

+We need to prepare 3 things before we can develop remotely.

 - **Remote Machine**